Pacific Horticulture in Portland

-Our “official” group photo was shot in the Danger Garden, a botanical paradise with plenty of sharps created by PHS board member Loree Bohl.
+Our “official” group photo was shot in the Danger Garden, a botanical paradise with plenty of sharps created by Pacific Horticulture board member Loree Bohl.

 We decided Tetrapanax papyrifer‘Sterodial Giant’ was the totem plant for our weekend in Portland.
 We saw the dramatic plant in several gardens, but this one in Loree’s garden was a real showstopper.

 Our garden touring began at McMenamins Kennedy School, a hospitality enterprise known for its commitment to creating dazzling landscapes at several of their properties.

 Loree Bohl (left) arranged for us to meet and chat with Erich Petschke, Corporate Gardens Manager for McMenamins (center) and Ryan Miller, Lead Horticulturist for the Kennedy School (right).

 The home garden of Greg Shepherd, extraordinary plantsman and co-owner of Xera Plants, is a living laboratory and testing grounds for the low water, West Coast native, and climate adapted plants that the nursery is known for.

 Board member Bob Hyland led a spontaneous board discussion on the merits and seasonal features of Greg’s summer-dry landscape.
 The garden gets little to no additional water, even in record-breaking heat like what we experienced that weekend.

 Cynara baetica var. & morrocana and Melianthus major—a brilliant plant pairing in Greg Shepherd’s garden.

 With Pacific Horticulture travel concierge and board member Linda McKendry looking on, fellow board member Bob Hyland said it best: our Pac Hort community is strong because of YOU!